Marsden Hartley: Later years, return to the U.S., and "the painter of Maine"

 After raising money through an auction of over 100 of his paintings and pastels at the Anderson Gallery, New York in 1921, Hartley returned to Europe again where he remained through the 1920s, with occasional visits back to America.
 While following in the footsteps of Paul Cézanne, he created still lifes and landscapes in the drawing medium of silverpoint.
 In 1930 he spent the summer and fall painting mountains in New Hampshire, and in 1931 at what is known as Dogtown Common, near Gloucester, Massachusetts.
 Hartley was awarded a Guggenheim Fellowship, which he spent in Mexico from 1932 to 1933, followed by a year in the Bavarian Alps (1933–34).
 After a few months in Bermuda (1935), he traveled north by ship where he discovered a small fishing village in Blue Rocks, Nova Scotia and lived for two summers with the Francis Mason family of fishermen.
-In September 1936 the two Mason brothers drowned in a hurricane—an event deeply affected Hartley and would later inspire an important series of portrait paintings and seascapes.
+In September 1936 the two Mason brothers drowned in a hurricane—an event that deeply affected Hartley and would later inspire an important series of portrait paintings and seascapes.
 He finally returned to Maine in 1937, after declaring that he wanted to become "the painter of Maine" and depict American life at a local level.
 For the remainder of his life, he worked in such Maine locations as Georgetown, Vinalhaven, Brooksville, Corea, and Mt.
 Katahdin until his death from congestive heart failure in Ellsworth in 1943.
 His ashes were scattered on the Androscoggin River.

 Hartley was not overt about his homosexuality, often redirecting attention towards other aspects of his work.
 Works such as Portrait of a German Officer and Handsome Drinks are coded.
 The compositions honor lovers, friends, and inspirational sources.
 Hartley no longer felt unease at what people thought of his work once he reached his sixties.
 His figure paintings of athletic, muscular males, often nude or garbed only in briefs or thongs, became more intimate, such as Flaming American (Swim Champ), 1940 or Madawaska--Acadian Light-Heavy--Second Arrangement (both from 1940).
 As with Hartley's German officer paintings, his late paintings of virile males are now assessed in terms of his affirmation of his homosexuality.